Pine Beach, New Jersey: Education

 Public school students in pre-kindergarten through twelfth grade attend the Toms River Regional Schools, a regional public school district based in Toms River Township that also includes student from the boroughs of Beachwood, Pine Beach and South Toms River, who attend as part of sending/receiving relationships.
 As of the 2020–2021 school year, the district, comprised of three schools, had an enrollment of 1,331 students and 153.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.7:1.
 The district's board of education has nine members; seats are allocated based on population, with one seat allocated to Pine Beach.

 Admiral Farragut Academy, which was established in 1933, operated until 1994, when its campus in Pine Beach was closed due to financial difficulties.
 The school continues to operate on an independent campus in St. Petersburg, Florida.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 15.22 mi of roadways, of which 11.32 mi were maintained by the municipality, 3.64 mi by Ocean County and 0.26 mi by the New Jersey Department of Transportation.

-One side of U.S. Route 9 (Atlantic City Boulevard) travels along the borough's border with Berkeley Township.
+One side of Route 9 travels along the borough's border with Berkeley Township.